-12.2 Getting started
+3.2 Getting started

-When IAirviro has been properly installed at the Airviro server, it is possible to jump to your IAirviro URL with a web browser over Intranet/Internet.
-The web interface controls all web modules, including Indico Presentation, Indico Admin, Indico Report, Indico Editor and Indico Validation among others.
+Once Airviro has been properly installed on the server, you can begin using it by typing the correct URL in your web browser over Intranet/Internet.
+The web interface controls all web modules, including Indico Presentation, Indico Admin, Indico Report, and Indico Validation among others.

 After logging in with user-ID and password, the user is presented with a list of available domains and web modules.
 When they have been selected, the title bar changes its caption to reflect your choices.
-See figure 12.2.1.1.

-12.2.1 Overview of the Indico Presentation main window
+3.2.1 Overview of the Indico Presentation main window